provenance-io/ibc/contracts/exchange/README.md

 and a marker denom on the chain.
 The native and private (restricted) denominations along with their exchange rate can be configured at initialization.

-The contract only allows a `denom <-> restricted marker` transfer.
-We plan to upgrade this and allow `any <-> restricted marker` transfer.

 ## Init

 In order to create the contract you must pass in the InstantiateMsg with the following args.